 Keep up to date the Section 31A Highways Act 1980 register on North East Lincolnshire's website.
-These record provision for landowners to register declarations statements which enable landowners to formally acknowledge public rights across their land.
-In doing so, create they presumption that they have no intention to dedicate any further routes across their land.
+These record the provision for landowners to register declarations and statements which enable landowners to formally acknowledge public rights across their land.
+In doing so, they create a presumption that they have no intention to dedicate any further routes across their land.